Nikita Kucherov: Early years, "The Triplets" era (2013–2015)

 Kucherov made his NHL debut on 25 November 2013 against the New York Rangers.
 He scored a goal on his first shot, on his first shift, against Henrik Lundqvist; he was the seventh player in Lightning history to score a goal in his NHL debut.
 On 23 December 2013, Kucherov recorded his first NHL assist on a goal by J. T. Brown.
 His rookie season would end with Kucherov playing in 52 games with nine goals and nine assists for 18 points.
 Kucherov made his playoff debut in the opening game in the opening round of the 2014 playoffs against the Montreal Canadiens on 16 April 2014, where he would score his first career playoff goal on goaltender Carey Price.

 During the 2014–15 season, Kucherov's sophomore NHL campaign, Kucherov had a breakout season and spent the bulk of the season playing on the second line with Tyler Johnson and Ondřej Palát (later dubbed as the "Triplets" line by Lightning head coach Jon Cooper and the media).
 On 28 October 2014, he recorded his first career hat trick in a game against the Arizona Coyotes.
 Kucherov played in all 82 games in the season, posting 29 goals, 36 assists and 65 points.
 Kucherov also tied for the NHL lead in plus-minus with Montreal Canadiens forward Max Pacioretty at a +38 rating.
 The +38 rating also set the Lightning single-season franchise record for +/- rating.
 On 18 April 2015, Kucherov recorded his first career playoff assist on a goal by Tyler Johnson in the second game of the opening round of the 2015 playoffs in a 5–1 win over the Detroit Red Wings.
-On 20 May, Kucherov joined Martin St. Louis as the only players in Lightning history to record two game-winning goals in overtime in a single playoff year, having scored a winner that evening in game three of the Eastern Conference Finals against the Presidents' Trophy-winning New York Rangers on goaltender Henrik Lundqvist; he had scored one in Game 1 of the prior round against the Montreal Canadiens on goaltender Carey Price.
-After defeating the Detroit Red Wings, Montreal Canadiens and New York Rangers in the first three rounds, Kucherov and the Triplets would prove to be one of the most dangerous lines in the NHL as Lightning clinched a spot in the 2015 Stanley Cup Finals, in which they would lose to the Chicago Blackhawks in six games.
+On 20 May, Kucherov joined Martin St. Louis as the only players in Lightning history to record two game-winning goals in overtime in a single playoff year, having scored a winner that evening in game three of the Eastern Conference finals against the Presidents' Trophy-winning New York Rangers on goaltender Henrik Lundqvist; he had scored one in game one of the prior round against the Montreal Canadiens on goaltender Carey Price.
+After defeating the Detroit Red Wings, Montreal Canadiens and New York Rangers in the first three rounds, Kucherov and the Triplets would prove to be one of the most dangerous lines in the NHL as Lightning clinched a spot in the 2015 Stanley Cup Final, in which they would lose to the Chicago Blackhawks in six games.
 Kucherov would finish the Lightning's lengthy playoff run with 10 goals and 12 assists for 22 points in all 26 contests played.